Tinkerforge/doc/en/source/Kits/HardwareHacking/ForBeginners.rst

 closer look at the buttons and their connections on the circuit board.
 In most cases you can directly see two traces of the circuit board connected to the button.
-If you have identified these connections, which should be externally shortable, you only have to solder two wires on it (each to one case) and connect one relay of the Industrial Quad Relay Bricklet with it.
+If you have identified these connections, which should be shorted-out from the outside, you only have to solder two wires on it (each to one case) and connect one relay of the Industrial Quad Relay Bricklet with it.